peterleng/spring/README.md

 ## Searching Shorthands

 Having flexibility and all is great, but there are occassions when you just need to run a simple match query and get the job done, without writting a full parameters array.
-Bouncy offers some shorthand methods for the most common search queries.
+SpringSearch offers some shorthand methods for the most common search queries.
 They work and handle results in the same way as `search()` does, so all of the above applies to them too.

 match query:
 ```php